Freakwill/pyrimidine/paper/paper.md

 As known, GA consists of two main components: individuals( or choromosomes) and populations.

 A oridinary idea of implementation in Python, populations are desienged as the lists of individuals, individuals( chromosomes) are the lists of genes.
 You can create an individual using the standard library `array` or the well-known third-party numerical computing library `numpy`[11].
-The latter is convenient for various numerical computations but may be slower for cross operations.

 Our design concept is beyond the oridinary idea and more extensible.
-We call it "algebra-inspired Programming".
+We would like to call it "algebra-inspired Programming".

 ### Metaclasses
-The metaclass `System` simulates abstract algebraic systems, which are instantiated as a set containing a set of elements, as well as operations and functions on them.
+We define the metaclass `System` to simulate abstract algebraic systems, which are instantiated as a set containing a set of elements, as well as operators and functions on them.

-`Container` is a sub-metaclass of `System`, where the elements has a certain type.
-The instance of `Container` is seen to be as subset of an algebraic system.
+`Container` is a super-metaclass of `System`, where no certain operators are defined yet.

 There are mainly two types of containers: list-like and tuple-like, where lists imply that all elements in the container are of the same type, while tuples have no such restriction.

 ### Fundamental Classes

-The base classes mentioned in the paper are all constructed by the metaclasses.

 There are three fundamental classes in `pyrimidine`,`BaseChromosome`, `BaseIndividual`, `BasePopulation`, to create chromosomes, individuals and populations respectively.
+They are constructed by the metaclasses.

-an individual is a container of multiple chromosomes, that is different from normal designs of GA, representing a single solution of some problem. a population is a container of individuals.
+An individual is a container of multiple chromosomes, that is different from normal designs of GA, representing a single solution of some problem. a population is a container of individuals.
 In fact, a chromosome is designed as a container of genes, that is not so significant.

 Constructing an individual, `SomeIndividual`, consisting of several `SomeChromosome`, is as simple as defining `SomeIndividual = BaseIndividual[SomeChromosome]`, where `BaseIndividual` is the base class for all individual classes.
 The expression is borrowed from variable typing, such as `List[String]`.
 Similarly, a population of `SomeIndividual` could be `BasePopulation[SomeIndividual]`.